MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 * Step back and don't write code for a while, discuss what you'll be doing instead.
 * Don’t "just try this one thing" before explaining what you’re doing

+### Rubber Ducking

+Though not strictly speaking a pairing technique, in the absence of a second person to pair with this can provide a (very) small portion of the benefits of pairing.
+This is a solo exercise meant to help clarify thoughts.
+It's quite effective a sussing out hidden complexity in a given *solution* or alternate perspectives on a given *problem*.

+#### How?

+Take some inanimate object.
+In an ideal world this object is something the bobs gently on it's own like one of those solar powered flower toys or a rubber ducky floating in water, but anything that can be anthropomorphized works.
+Then explain, out loud, to the "rubber duck" what the *problem* is and what *solutions* present themselves.
+Hopefully through the process of explaining it in a way that a rubber duck would understand, something can be learned about either the *problem* or the *solutions*.

+#### This sounds dumb

+It does, but it can be surprisingly useful.

 ### On-boarding

 Not a technique for pairing so much as a way to use it, having pairing as part of your on-boarding process will help in many ways: